10 Best Things to do in Tokyo, Japan

 The show was incredible!
 It took place in a wrestling arena in Asakusa, one of Tokyo’s charming old-school districts.

 The experience began with a huge meal that a sumo wrestler would typically eat, so be sure to arrive hungry!
-For starters, we got fried chicken and inari sushi, which is sushi stuffed into deep fried tofu parcels.
+For starters, we got fried chicken and inari sushi, which is sushi stuffed into deep-fried tofu parcels.
 Then, we had a bowl of chanko nabe for the main, which is the hearty chicken hot pot that sumo wrestlers famously eat to bulk up.
 Finally, we got pancakes for dessert!

 But of course, the highlight was watching sumos take to the ring and wrestle.
 We also loved that there was commentary in English from former fighters!
 There was also an audience participation session, where some brave members of the public got in the ring to practice some moves with the pros.